 - On iOS, it’s a little more difficult.
 You'll need a third-party app to remove the data.
 The first step is to open the image in preview mode.
 From here, select the Tools dropdown menu and select Show inspector.
 Under the EXIF tab, you can see all the information encoded in the photo.
 If there's no data here, great.
 If there is, you'll need software such as Photos EXIF Editor (available for $0.99 on the App Store).

 Even with the EXIF data removed, hackers can still access your IP address from an uploaded image.
 The best way around this is to use a Virtual Private Network (VPN) to mask your real IP address.
-Have a look at one of our comprehensive guides on the best VPNs to use for your device:

 Image credits: Ruslan Guzov/shutterstock.com, Kathy Hutchins/shutterstock.com, George Rudy/shutterstock.com, boonchoke/shutterstock.com